 If the string being searched for is very short (1 or 2 characters) it may sometimes appear to find the string wrongly.
-In fact it is finding the string in the BASIC text where it is part of a longer token, such as a value of a variable.
+In fact it is finding the string in the BASIC text where it is part of a token, such as a variable.

-Related commands: REPLACE
+Related commands: FINDA, REPLACE